6 Anki Decks That All Medical Students Need to Use

 Don’t Rely 100% on the Information in the Decks

-Although most of the information is likely to be accurate, you can’t be completely sure.
+Although most of the information is likely accurate, you can’t be entirely sure.
 Mistakes are always going to occur when someone is making thousands of flashcards.

-Therefore, it might be good to mix and match with other decks to ensure there aren’t any contradictions.
+Therefore, mixing and matching with other decks might be good to ensure there aren’t any contradictions.

 Don’t Download Every Deck